 Here’s a quick taxonomy for business continuity and disaster recovery exercises.

-Information technology/disaster recovery (IT/DR) exercises are technology-based.
+Information technology and disaster recovery (IT/DR) exercises are technology-based.
 They focus on recovering processing functions, applications, systems, and data centers.
 These exercises look to see whether the organization can restore its technology and get it running again.
 They are very important but are not the be all end all.

 The above exercises are conducted using the following methods (see the FFIEC Business Continuity Planning Booklet for additional information):

-Functional drill/parallel tests are the first type of test that involves the actual mobilization of personnel to other sites in an attempt to establish communications and perform actual recovery processing as set forth in the BCP and IT Recovery Plan.
+Functional exercises, functional drills, and parallel tests are the first type of test that involves the actual mobilization of personnel to other sites in an attempt to establish communications and perform actual recovery processing as set forth in the BCP and IT Recovery Plan.

 Kill the Zombies